 “The form will ask you for your name, address, business type and payment details.
 You should receive a reply from ICBC within three business days.
 Please fill out the information on the form and click the send button to apply for your vendor number.
 Please enrol in electronic fund transfer (EFT) and email the completed Authorization for Direct Bank Deposit, with attached void cheque, to the address provided in the vendor application form”

 As mentioned above, patients will now have a preauthorized number of treatments available to them (depending on discipline) available within the first 12 weeks following the date of a crash if the crash occurs on or after April 1, 2019.
 It is important that before beginning a patient’s course of treatment, you must ask for their ICBC claim number.
-If more than 12 weeks has passed since the date of their accident and not all, or none of the pre-authorized treatments have been access, you will need to contact ICBC for approval to continue billing for that patient.
+If more than 12 weeks have passed since the date of their accident and not all, or none of the pre-authorized treatments have been accessed, you will need to contact ICBC for approval to continue billing for that patient.

 To submit invoices for claims April 1, 2019 and onward, you will need to submit both invoices and any required reports through a Healthcare Provider Invoicing and Reporting (HCPIR) web-based form.
 HCPIR applies to invoicing and reporting for the following disciplines : Acupuncturists, Chiropractors, Clinical Counsellors, Kinesiologists, Physiotherapists, Psychologists and Registered Massage Therapists.